-In this paper we use two different type of difference fractionalvariable-order operators based on the version of the Grünwald-Letnikov definition.
+In this paper we use two different types of difference fractional-variable-order operators based on the version of the Grünwald-Letnikov definition.
 The Grünwald-Letnikov variable-order operators can be defined by utilizing oblivion function, the definition of which is presented in the first definition.
-Let for $h > 0, h\mathbb{Z} := \{\dots, -2h, -h, 0, h, 2h, \dots\}.$ where h > 0 is a sample time.
+Let for h > 0, $h\mathbb{Z} := \{..., -2h, -h, 0, h, 2h, ...\}$.